openstack/charm-ironic-conductor/src/README.md

     * Writing the disk data to the iSCSI target
     * Applying any post-write configuration
   * Requires more Ironic conductor units as the number of bare metal nodes increases

+Removal:

+  * The iSCSI deploy interface is removed from the ironic project in OpenStack Xena.
+Support for the iscsi deploy interface is therefore removed from the charm for OpenStack Xena and later releases.

 You can set this deployment interface by running the following commands: